 Poverty, in the sense of being poor, comes in many forms.
 Some are quite specific to geography, occupation, spirituality, or even recreation, to name a few.
 On the other hand, some forms of poverty are more general.
 Identifying your current state of ‘wealth’ or ‘poverty’ in these areas is a starting point to accomplishment.

 What are the three areas that make up this poverty triangle?
-It has been said that people are either time poor, people poor, or money poor.
+It has been said that most people are either time poor, people poor, or money poor.
 That statement has enough merit to look at each of the three.

 Time Poor